For a small country, Wales packs a heck of a lot in. Here’s how to make the most of it over the weekend of St David's Day...

 If trekking is your thing, Snowdonia has a footpath to suit everyone, whether you’re looking for challenging ascents, rocky terrain, or a leisurely walk for the whole family.

 For something altogether more laid back and civilised, there are many young vineyards starting to take root in the region.
 One of these is located on the south-facing slopes of the Nantlle Valley, with views of the Snowdonia mountain range at one end and the sea at the other.

-Wales is a country where myth and legend co-exist, and nowhere is that more apparent than in the spectacular castles that dot the country.
+Wales is a place where myth and legend co-exist, and nowhere is that more apparent than in the spectacular castles that dot the landscape.
 Experts estimate that there are over 600 castles in the country, with dozens of them well-preserved.

 In the north west you'll find Conwy, Harlech, Criccieth and Caernarfon.
 Caernarfon Castle was the most expensive castle ever built by a king of England, for example.
 But chances are you’ll stumble upon a castle anywhere you go in Wales.
 Like Castell Coch in Cardiff, a 13th-century fortress that is popular with film and television crews.

 Skomer is arguably the most famous Welsh island, boasting a stone circle, prehistoric houses and a standing stone.
-But there is an abundance of smaller, more quirky islands that offer the hardy traveller close encounters with wildlife and dramatic lonesome scenery.
+But there is an abundance of smaller, more quirky islands (such as Skokholm, Yyns Llanddwyn, and Yyns Gifftan) that offer the hardy traveller close encounters with wildlife and dramatic lonesome scenery.